Skip to content

 Mid-stream fallback After streaming has started and the backend fails mid-response fallback + streaming.mid_stream_fallback Activates when fallback.enabled: true and a fallback chain is configured.
 Continuation mode is enabled by default.

 streaming.mid_stream_fallback.enabled controls continuation behavior only: whether the fallback backend receives a continuation prompt (using accumulated partial response) or a full restart of the original request.
-The default is true (continuation mode), which provides seamless output for the client.
+The default is true (continuation mode), which produces uninterrupted output for the client.
 Setting it to false forces restart mode, which may cause duplicate or incoherent content if partial output was already sent to the client.

 Configuration